thlorenz/learnuv/exercises/05_fs_readasync_context/problem.md

 }
 ```

-We need to `malloc` these requests because if we would use **automatice variables** instead, they would be
+We need to `malloc` these requests because if we would use **automatic variables** instead, they would be
 "automatically" deallocated once we leave the `init` function body.
 However we need them to stay around since the `read_cb` will be invoked asynchronously.